laymonage/content/about.md

 spoke about it at the [DjangoCon Europe 2020][djceu2020] virtual event and an episode of the [DjangoChat][djangochat] podcast.

 I love learning new things.
-Recently, I've been diving into front-end web development and trying out React, Vue, and Svelte while studying the differences between them.
+A while ago, I dabbled in front-end web development and tried out Lit, React, Vue, and Svelte while studying the differences between them.
 As an exercise, I made [giscus][giscus] and its [component library][giscus-component].
+I also just recently rebuilt this website with Astro.

 I grew up in small districts of Jakarta.
 I spend my free time writing, reading, playing music, and enjoying time alone or with my friends and family.
 I also